Beta Israel: Tradition

-Isaiah also prophesies of Jews who lived across the rivers of Kush meaning across the Blue Nile, in (Isaiah 1–7):O earth, the sound of wings, which passeth by, unto the River Kush [modern-day Ethiopia].
-He sendeth messengers in the sea, and in vessels of gold upon the face of the waters, swift angels to a nation broken and dismayed, to a people terrible of him and of his people, a nation broken and dismayed, whose land the rivers despised. [...].
-They will be left together for the vultures of the mountains, and for the beasts of the earth; And the end of the ravenous beast shall be upon him, and all the beasts of the earth shall be smitten with him.
-In that day shall I bring a people to the Lord of hosts, a people broken and dismayed, and a people terrible, from whom shall I bring them; a nation broken and dismayed, whose land the rivers despised, unto the place of the name of the Lord of hosts, Mount Zion.The prophet Zephaniah prophezied after the destruction of the First temple, offerings of sacrifices will continue to be offered by Israelites across the River Kush (modern-day Ethiopia) in Book of Zephaniah, chapter 3, verse 10:"From across the River Cush, my servants, daughters of my dispersed ones, will bring me my offering."It seems that during the time of Isaiah and Zephaniah in the 8th and 7th centuries BCE, a Jewish community existed in these areas.
+The prophet Zephaniah prophesied after the destruction of the First temple that offerings of sacrifices will continue to be offered by Israelites across the River Kush (modern-day Ethiopia) in the Book of Zephaniah, chapter 3, verse 10:

+From across the River Cush, my servants, daughters of my dispersed ones, will bring me my offering.

+It seems that during the time of Isaiah and Zephaniah in the 8th and 7th centuries BCE, a Jewish community existed in these areas.

 Middle Ages

 The Jewish presence in the region of Abyssinia is notably documented by the 12th-century traveller and historian Benjamin of Tudela writing circa 1150, observed the Jews in the area and makes a clear mention of the community:“There are many Jews here.
 They are not subject to the Gentiles.
 They have cities and forts on the mountaintops, from where they raid the Christian Ethiopian Empire [...] they take spoils and make refuge in their mountains; no one prevails against them."Additionally, the Venitian explorer Marco Polo also references the existence of a large Jewish community in the region of "Abash," which coincides with modern-day Abyssina [Habash].